microsoft/react-native-code-push/README.md

 #### Google play

 Third paragraph of [Device and Network Abuse](https://support.google.com/googleplay/android-developer/answer/9888379?hl=en) topic describe that updating source code by any method other than Google Play's update mechanism is restricted.
-But this restriction is not apply to updating javascript bundles.
+But this restriction does not apply to updating javascript bundles.
 > This restriction does not apply to code that runs in a virtual machine and has limited access to Android APIs (such as JavaScript in a webview or browser).

 That fully allow CodePush as it updates just JS bundles and can't update native code part.